SiFi Bridge Python

 - Object-Oriented API - Clean, Pythonic interface for device control

-- Multiple Output Formats - Stream to CSV, LSL, TCP, or custom handlers
+- Multiple Output Formats - Stream over stdout, TCP, UDP, or Lab Streaming Layer (LSL)

-- Multi-Device Support - Manage multiple devices simultaneously
+- Multi-Device Support - Manage multiple SiFi devices from a single bridge instance

-- Easy Integration - Works seamlessly with NumPy, Pandas, scikit-learn, and ML frameworks
+- Easy Integration - Works seamlessly with NumPy, Pandas, scikit-learn, NeuroKit2, and ML frameworks

 Installation